cloudmesh/classes/_sources/i524/technologies-hw.rst.txt

    we will use the class Web page to demonstrate how this can be achieved with forks and pull requests.
-The TAs are responsible fo communication tou you how to do this and are also organizing the merge of your pull riquests into the Matsre Web page.
+The TAs are responsible fo communication tou you how to do this and are also organizing the merge of your pull riquests into the Master Web page.

 2. As you look over the list you get familiar with technologies of interest.